Last Updated on

 Everyone seems to be in the pursuit of happiness nowadays, but what if we had a model—like the PERMA model—to help guide us?

-There are many ways to reach happiness though, including training your mind for happiness, spending money on others to promote happiness, and following the code to well-being and happiness.
+There are many ways to reach happiness, including training your mind for happiness, spending money on others, and following the guidelines presented here for well-being and happiness.

-Seligman’s PERMA model
+Seligman’s PERMA Model

-The PERMA model was designed by Martin Seligman with five core element of psychological well-being and happiness.
-Seligman believes that these five elements can help people reach a life of fulfillment, happiness, and meaning.
+Martin Seligman, one of the founders of positive psychology, developed a five core element of psychological well-being and happiness.
+Seligman believes that these five elements can help people work towards a life of fulfillment, happiness, and meaning.

 P – Positive Emotion

 This element is, perhaps, the most obvious connection to happiness.
 Focusing on positive emotions is more than smiling: it is the ability to remain optimistic and view one’s past, present, and future from a constructive perspective.

 A positive view can help in relationships and work, and inspire others to be more creative and take more chances.
 In everyone’s life, there are highs and lows; focusing on “the lows” does increase your chances of developing depression, although the equation for depression is very complicated.